 Well, how far do you want to run?
 Were you thinking Maryland?
 Hey, it’s possible!
 All you have to do is hop on the start of the Great Allegheny Passage (aka GAP Trail) in the South Side.
 This car-less and woodsy 150-mile trail was built along former railways, rich with Pennsylvania history.
 Take in the PA wilderness as you crunch across the crushed limestone course.

 When you run Riverview Park, you’ve got options.
-This 259-acre woodland boasts steep hillside trails for hikers and joggers, and a popular paved 2-mile loop for road racers.
+This 259-acre woodland boasts steep hillside trails for hikers and joggers, and a popular paved two-mile loop for road racers.
 Step outside the city to the Perry North neighborhood and count on having the trail to yourself for a quick jaunt or lengthy run.
 Spiral around the trails and paths, then take a seat on the lawn of Observatory Hill for live jazz music, played every Saturday night during the summer.

 North Park has room for picnics, playgrounds, paddleboarding, kayaking, zip-lining, and bicycling.
 And there’s still plenty of space to run to your heart’s content.
 Try running the North Park Lake Trail.
-It’s a 5-mile loop around the lake that features it’s own pedestrian and bicycle lanes.
-It’s perfect for all speeds – walkers, joggers, runners, sprinters, and even strollers!
+It’s a five-mile loop around the lake that features it’s own pedestrian and bicycle lanes.
+It’s perfect for all speeds — walkers, joggers, runners, sprinters, and even strollers!
 But there are plenty of trails for those who’d much rather go off-roading.

 The Montour Trail is another spot built on history.
 Intended as a railroad to move coal from mines in Mifflin and Library to the hotbed of the steel activity in Pittsburgh, the road has been repurposed to become one of the best biking and hiking trails in the region.
 It’s a rural 46-mile trail full of dark tunnels, smooth terrain, and wooden bridges.
 It spans from Coraopolis to Clairton, featuring the trail-side coffee and ice cream shops of Arrowhead Trail in Peters Township, perfect refreshment for a hot summer run.